giselehbm/LCI_Workshop_2023/README.md

 * From the "Log" window copy the values of the "total segmented area" and "average intensity" of each channel (green and red)
 * Take some time to analyze the script!

-Wait for all the groups to complete the task and summarize results in the shared file.
+Wait for all groups to complete the task and add results in the shared file.
 Then discuss:

 :bulb: How are the measures affected by each artifact?